 Recommendation 19.
 Increase use of techniques to understand and improve customer journey effectiveness

-Our Digital Marketing Optimization research shows the popularity of AB testing to support conversion, but techniques for assessing voice of the customer are relatively rarely used.
+Our Digital Marketing Optimisation research shows the popularity of AB testing to support conversion, but techniques for assessing voice of the customer are relatively rarely used.

 Recommendation 20.
 Review the relevance of micro-communities